 Cater to your Loved One’s Needs

 Each patient, caregiver, and situation is unique.
 It’s important to remember that what may work for one individual may not work as well for others.
 That’s okay!
-As we discuss how to think of and introduce activities, we’ll also explore many different goals.
+As we discuss how to introduce activities, we’ll also explore many different goals.
 Regardless of your caregiving situation, there are accessible options for you.

 Addressing Dementia’s Unique Challenges

-It’s also important to note that valuable activities for those with dementia aren’t limited to hobbies or pastimes; activities can include practicing and participating in crucial life skills, or perhaps parts of a daily routine.
+It’s also important to note that valuable activities for those with dementia aren’t limited to hobbies or pastimes.
+Activities can include practicing and participating in crucial life skills, or perhaps parts of a daily routine.
 These tasks can be just as essential as more conventional forms of activity, like physical exercise or movement.

 What Are Good Activities for Dementia Patients?

 To answer this question, we should also ask, “what are some activities that may help a person with dementia engage socially, physically, or mentally with others?”
 Regardless of whether an activity is passive or active, it should include ways to participate and engage.
 In early dementia, activities that promote mental, social, and physical participation should be emphasized.
 In advanced dementia, participation and engagement can take the form of simple hand-holding and eye contact during a passive activity.

 An important part of the engagement, regardless of the activity, is encouragement and positive reinforcement.
 Some of the plans you implement may be challenging or frustrating at times.
 But an increased activity level is almost always preferable to the status quo.
 Plus, if an activity goes well, it might even have the power to spark new memories and conversations.